Protect Against URL-Based Threats

 Cisco Web Reputation Filters also use Talos Security Intelligence and Research Group's advanced security infrastructure.
 It provides threat detection, correlation, and mitigation.
 Talos continuously facilitates an exceptional level of security for Cisco customers.
 It also promotes fast and accurate protection with a combination of:

 - Sophisticated security modeling

 This combination helps you securely collaborate and embrace new technologies.

-Advanced protection powered by SIO delivers current and comprehensive security information to Cisco customers and devices.
+Advanced protection powered by Talos delivers current and comprehensive security information to Cisco customers and devices.
 Threat mitigation data is provided through:

 - Dynamic rule updates for Cisco products, such as firewall, web, IPS, or email devices

 - Vulnerability aggregation and alert services from Cisco Security IntelliShield Alert Manager Service

 - Security best-practice recommendations and community outreach services

 To help you stay ahead of the latest threats, when a new threat is detected (based on processing data in Cisco SensorBase):

 - Rules and signatures are generated.